 A rich, relevant, broad and balanced curriculum is designed and personalised to meet each pupil's needs.
-We use teaching approaches, educational and clinical interventions that are supported by research /clinical evidence to improve engagement.
+We use teaching approaches, educational and clinical interventions that are supported by research/clinical evidence to improve engagement.
 Students engage in learning strategies and planned interventions that are evident both with in the class and outside, this makes the teaching environment enjoyable.
 The whole curriculum focus is based on assessing and providing learning opportunities to develop social and emotional development.
-We use a Clinical assessment tool to form the scaffold on which to build all other learning opportunities these are personal to each individual and reviewed termly, tracked and monitored and tested retested at the end of each key stage, with full parent engagement.
+We actively seek the engagement of home and families to support wider learning experiences and in turn support families with experiences that they may not access alone.

-We employ an experienced and qualified SENCo to oversee all pupil centred reviews.
-The SENCo is supported by a full time SEN Assistant and a full time SEN administrator.
+We employ a SENCo to oversee all pupil centred reviews.
+The SENCo is supported by a part-time SEND administrator and the Deputy Heads of Quality of Education and Pastoral

-Interventions are managed across the site by the SENCo who has the overall picture of education and clinical support.
+Interventions are managed across the site by the SENCo who has the overall picture and by the Clinical Team and Pastoral Lead.